Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Introduction

 The rest of this paper is organized as follows.
 Section \ref{sec-setup} introduces the formal setup of the BLESS model and several relevant identifiability notions.
 Section \ref{sec-main} presents the main theoretical results of identifiability and overviews our general proof technique.
-Section \ref{sec-test} proposes a statistical hypothesis test of identifiability of the BLESS model under minimal conditions for generic identifiability.
-Section \ref{sec-prac} presents two real-world examples and Section \ref{sec-disc} concludes the paper.
+Section \ref{sec-extend} extends beyond the BLESS model and shows identifiability and the blessing-of-dependence geometry in two more complex model setups: one with a higher-order latent structure, and the other with a general measurement graph beyond a star forest.
+Section \ref{sec-test} proposes a statistical hypothesis test of identifiability.
+Section \ref{sec-prac} presents a real-world example.
+Section \ref{sec-disc} provides further discussions and concludes the paper.
+The Supplementary Material \cite{supplement} contains the technical proofs of all theoretical results, details of the algorithms, and an additional real-world example.

-\section{Model Setup and Identifiability Notions}
+\section{Model setup and identifiability notions}